Asha Puthli: Musical style

-Legacy
+Praised as a "fusion pioneer" by The New York Times, Puthli's recordings cover blues, pop, rock, soul, funk, disco, and techno.

+Influence and recognition

-Her song "Space Talk" from the 1970s, a popular tune with David Mancuso's The Loft crowd, has been sampled by P.Diddy, The Notorious B.I.G., Dilated Peoples, Governor featuring 50 Cent, and Redman; and her cover of George Harrison's "I Dig Love" was sampled in 2005 for the chart-topping track "Reload It" by UK MOBO Award-winner Kano.
+Puthli's song "Space Talk" from the 1970s, a popular tune with David Mancuso's "The Loft" crowd, has been sampled by P.Diddy, The Notorious B.I.G., Dilated Peoples, Governor featuring 50 Cent, and Redman; and her cover of George Harrison's "I Dig Love" was sampled in 2005 for the chart-topping track "Reload It" by UK MOBO Award-winner Kano.
 She has co-writer credits with Jay-Z, P. Diddy, The Neptunes, Jermaine Dupri, SWV, and The Notorious B.I.G. on the track "The World is Filled" from the multi-platinum album Life After Death.

 Accolades

 In 2013, the Grammy Museum in downtown Los Angeles featured a display of Puthli's albums and wardrobe.

 In 2025, Puthli was honored by the Women Songwriters Hall of Fame.